This page will help you understand Idaho alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

-Idaho alcohol laws tend to be consist with that admonition.
+Idaho alcohol laws tend to be consist with that view.
 For example, Idaho drinking laws have long banned serving alcohol during nude or sexually explicit live performances.
 However, in 2016, the state expanded the prohibition.
 It now includes “films, still pictures, electronic reproductions or other visual reproductions that violate state indecency and obscenity laws.”

 I. Minimum Age Laws

 Young people often want part-time jobs.
 Hospitality offers many.
 Some involve alcohol.
-Youths want to know the ages necessary to get them.
+Youths want to know the ages necessary to hold them.
 What’s the minimum age to serve alcohol?
 What about to tend bar?
 For selling alcohol for off-site consumption?

 Idaho alcohol laws permit adults age 19 or older to hold those jobs.
-They may serve alcohol in venues for on-site consumption.
+They also may serve alcohol in venues for on-site consumption.
 Or tend bar.
 And they may sell alcohol for off-site consumption.